shakilaapka/shakilaapka.github.io/_posts/2014-03-05-why-muslims-are-joining-aap.md

 layout: post
 title: Muslims Joining Aam Aadmi Party in Large Numbers
 ---
 Muslims are coming to Aam Aadmi Party in large numbers.
-I must have attended hundereds of public meetings in rural and urban Mahashtra and the feeling is unmistakable.
+I must have attended hundereds of public meetings in rural and urban Maharashtra and the feeling is unmistakable.
 Muslims usually form 10%-15% of the local populations, but their presence in AAP meetings is much larger than this.
 In many meetings I find that more than half of the audience is Muslim.
 This is a trend I have seen everywhere.
 There are many interesting observations here.

 ![Meeting of Minority Groups](/assets/images/minorities-meeting.png)